sparc-coop/blossom/Sparc.Database.SqlServer/readme.md

 	}
 	```

-4. Add the following line of code to your `Startup.cs` file in your Features Project to register the `Sparc.Database.SqlServer` plugin.
-Pass in the `DbContext` class type you created, the connection string from your `appsettings.json` file, and the name of your database.
+4. Add the following line of code to your `Program.cs` file in your Features Project to register the `Sparc.Database.SqlServer` plugin.
+Pass in the `SparcContext` class type you created, the connection string from your `appsettings.json` file, and the name of your database.
     ```csharp
-    services.AddSqlServer<MyAppContext>(Configuration.GetConnectionString("Database"));
+    builder.Services.AddSqlServer<MyAppContext>(builder.Configuration.GetConnectionString("Database"));
 	```

 5. Inject `IRepository<T>` into any feature that needs to load from or save data to the database.
 All typically necessary database operations exist within this interface.
 The SqlServer DB Repository you configured will automatically be used.